Skip to content

 static constexpr float kMeanTemperature = 15.0f;

-TEST_ASSERT_FLOAT_WITHIN(kTemperatureRange, kMeanTemperature, temperature);
+kMeanTemperature,

-float humidity = sensorDevice.readHumidity();
+float humidity = 0.0f;

-static constexpr float kHumidityRange = 40.0f;
+static constexpr float kHumidityRange = 45.0f;

 static constexpr float kMeanHumidity = 50.0f;

-TEST_ASSERT_FLOAT_WITHIN(kHumidityRange, kMeanHumidity, humidity);
+kMeanHumidity,

 }

-If you integrate this program into the “TESTS” folder of your BikeComputer program in the appropriate subfolder, you may validate its correct implementation by using the command
+If you integrate this program into the “tests” folder of your BikeComputer program in the appropriate subfolder, you may validate its correct implementation by using the command

-If the test program succeeds (assuming that you have connected your HDC-1000 click board properly), then it is time to commit and push your changes.
-Remember: small commits are better than large commits that include many unrelated changes.
-Before committing the changes, you must also integrate the “common” folder in the precommit phase by modifying the “.pre-commit-config.yaml” file accordingly: you must modify the “files” property by adding the “common” folder in the regular expression.
+• Before committing the changes, you must also integrate the related folder in the precommit phase by modifying the “.pre-commit-config.yaml” file accordingly: you must modify the “files” property by adding the folder in the regular expression.
 Once the precommit phase succeeds, you may commit and push your changes.

 The Speedometer class